On this page

 Postponing automatic enrolment

 You must write to tell the staff whose automatic enrolment you’re postponing.
-You will have one month from the date postponement starts to write to them.
+You will have six weeks from the date postponement starts to write to them.
 There’s no need to tell us that you’ve decided to postpone automatic enrolment.

 You can postpone for up to three months.
 You can postpone as many or as few staff as you like and the postponement period doesn’t have to be the same length for everyone.